 Tag Archives | coaching

 Life phases are one way in which you can organize your memoir.
 Life phases are the emotional and psychological cycles or phases that have marked your life.
-They are a great tool to give depth and cohesion to your memoir.

 A writing prompt seems like a good idea—but is it really?

 You are given a writing based on a writing prompt—let’s say, “Write about something physical you were afraid of as a child?”—and you instantly start to write about the water slide at Camp Algonquin you were sent to as an eight-year old.
 You are not sure why you are so moved to write this story but you do not hesitate.
 You write about standing at the top of the slide and about Martha Cocciardi in back of you on the ladder, shouting “Get going, Patty.
 I want to slide, too” and, at that moment, you realized there was nothing to be done but to throw yourself at the mercy of fate and hope you survive to enter the fourth grade.
 You write with some humor and emotional distance suggesting “Oh, silly me!
 Oh, what little problems we have as children!”
 [Free Membership required to read more.
 See below. ]